mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 for 2D+12 months.
 13 One agency or service makes a priority of eliminating or apprehending the Traveller.
-This might be a widely publicised law enforcement operation or an off-the- books assassination squad sent by the military.
+This might be a widely publicised law enforcement operation or an off-the-books assassination squad sent by the military.
 Significant resources are assigned but only for a period of 1D+6 months.
 14 A powerful individual becomes obsessed with